frwd-1/seer-protocol/README.md

 - There are three properties of good contract design: observability, verifiability and privity

-- Code based "smart contracts" can enhance all three
+- Code based "smart contracts" enhance all three

+- Trusted third parties are security holes

+- Bitcoin derives its value from its secure enforcement of a simple contract - value transfer

+- EVM based blockchains are characterized by arbitrarily complex contracts

 - Without user interfaces, smart contracts are largely invisible: